HafizAwaiskhan/The-Flutter-Way/README.md

 # The Flutter Way
 - A Comprehensive Flutter and Dart Components Project.

+# All Features
+This section of the project has the following features:
 # Tip Calculator
-This section of the project focuses on building a Tip Calculator.
-It offers the following features:
 - Calculate tips in multiples of 3.
 - Get the total bill amount.
+# List view & Grid view
+- List view & Grid View
+- Adding list dynamically
+# Simple Calculator
+- Add , Subtract , Multiply , Divide , Toast

 Getting Started With Flutter